api4ai/wine-rec-examples/python/aiohttp/README.md

 # API4AI wine recognition sample

-TThis directory contains a minimalistic sample that sends requests to the API4AI wine recognition API.
+TThis directory contains a minimalistic sample that sends requests to the API4AI Wine Recognition API.
 The sample is implemented in  `python` using [aiohttp](https://pypi.org/project/aiohttp/) module.